microsoft/CSEDevOps/Zap/README.md

 - By default, the task will run a baseline scan.

+- Custom configuration for ZAP may be provided through a "context file".
+This is ZAP functionality, and [is documented by the official project team](https://www.zaproxy.org/docs/desktop/start/features/contexts/).

 #### Baseline Scan Notes

 > The baseline scan will spider the target for 1 minute and then wait for the passive scanning to complete.
 This makes for a relatively short-running scan that doesn't perform any attacks.